AET-CS/aet-cs.github.io/white/AP_shared/pig-helper.md

+---
-# Pig Latin Helper methods
+title: "Pig Latin Helper methods"
+---

 Fill out the following methods and devise a pig latin method to solve Part 1 of the pig latin lab.